meilisearch/documentation/create/how_to/running_production.md

 You have followed the main steps to provide a safe and stable service.
 Your MeiliSearch instance should be up and running, in a safe environment and ready to stay available even when the most common issues occur.
 In addition, it is protected by a reverse proxy with your own domain name and API key, so your data and configuration are accessible only to trusted clients.
 Communication with your server is now encrypted.
 Furthermore, its identity will be verified every time before sending sensitive data in a fast and automated manner.

-You are now ready to start using your **Production-ready MeiliSearch**!
+You are now ready to start using your **production-ready MeiliSearch instance**!

 > MeiliSearch is a database which means that it needs a file system it can write to, and which must be persistent.